general copyright questions

 Does the US copyright office monitor my copyright for infringement?

 No. You are solely responsible for monitoring your works for infringement.

-No. Registering your works give you additional benefits when it comes to enforcing your copyright acts, but enforcement is entirely your responsibility.
+No. Registering your works give you additional tools and benefits when it comes to enforcing your copyright rights, but enforcement is entirely your responsibility.